-Have the attorney create a declaration of trust and/or the full trust instrument, which is the legal document that establishes the family trust fund and that codifies all of the things we discussed in the previous step.
+Have your attorney create a declaration of trust and/or the full trust instrument, which is the legal document that establishes the family trust fund and that codifies all of the things discussed in the previous step.

 When everything is done and to your liking, sign the paperwork creating the trust.
 Make your trust declaration, put the trust instrument into effect, and move on to the next step.

-Register the Trust with the IRS
+Register the Trust With the IRS

-To receive your trust's TIN, you can complete the process online at the IRS website or you can download Form SS-4, fill it out, and submit it by mail.
+To receive your trust's TIN, you can complete the process online at the IRS website or you can download IRS Form SS-4, fill it out, and submit it by mail.

 If the trust is going to be funded with cash, you'll need to open the bank or brokerage account to which you plan on making the deposit.
-Let's say you went to Charles Schwab, a popular discount broker.
-Once you do that, the trust account behaves, for all intents and purposes, as if it were a brokerage account in the sense you can buy and sell assets according to whatever rules were laid out.
+For example, say you went to Charles Schwab, a popular discount broker.
+Once you do that, the trust account behaves, for all intents and purposes, as if it were a brokerage account in the sense that you can buy and sell assets according to whatever rules were laid out.

-5. Take Care of the Trust Administration and Accounting Records
+Trust Administration and Accounting Records

 While you can separate the tasks into specific functions and source them with different people or institutions, many financial service firms offer all-in-one fee packages, combining corporate trustee services with administration, accounting, and investment management.